dkazanc/ToMoBAR/docs/source/tutorials/real_data_recon.rst

     FBPrec = Rectools.FBP(sinogram, data_axes_labels_order=["detX", "angles"])

 .. figure::  ../_static/tutorial/real/dendr_FBPnopad.jpg
-    :scale: 75 %
+    :scale: 50 %
     :alt: FBP recon without padding

-* In order to remove the circular artifact in the FBP reconstruction, one can edge-pad the horizontal detector.
+* In order to remove the circular artifact on the edges of the FBP reconstruction, one can edge-pad the horizontal detector.

 .. code-block:: python